Jack Hemingway: Early life

 Jack Hemingway was born in Toronto, Ontario, Canada, the only child of American writer Ernest Hemingway and his first wife Hadley Richardson.
-He later gained two half-brothers, Patrick and Gregory/Gloria, from Hemingway's marriage to Pauline Pfeiffer.
+He had two half-siblings, Patrick and Gregory Hemingway, from Hemingway's marriage to Pauline Pfeiffer.

 Throughout his life, Jack was considered by many to bear a strong physical resemblance to his father, but was more like his mother in temperament: "good-natured and even-tempered, and not particularly driven".
 He was named for his mother, and for the Spanish matador Nicanor Villalta y Serrés, whom his father admired.
 Gertrude Stein and Alice B. Toklas were his godparents.
-Nicknamed Bumby as a toddler by his mother "because of his plump teddy-bear qualities", he spent his early years in Paris and the Austrian Alps.
+Nicknamed Bumby as a toddler by his mother "because of his plump teddy-bear qualities", he spent his early years in Paris and the Austrian Alps, and spoke French throughout his life.